 In the Python for Data Science: Fundamentals course, several commands — such as

 max() — were used.
-In the functions fundamentals mission, you found out these commands are known as functions.
+In the functions fundamentals lesson, you found out these commands are known as functions.

 When writing a program, you could just keep rewriting the same code, but that would be quite tedious and result in an unnecessarily large program.
 Moreover, functions are self-contained routines that perform a specific task that you can incorporate into your program.
 After declaring the function, you are free to use the function anytime in an effort to save time and resources.
 A function displays these patterns: Takes an input, transforms the input, and gives back an output.

 As you go through this lesson, you will be given an opportunity to practice your skills with our interactive code editor with built-in answer checking to ensure you have completely mastered each concept before moving on to the next.

 1. Interfering with the Built-in Functions

 8. Functions — Code Running Quirks